Kloudless/authenticator/README.react.md

 It will add a transparent component layer that will hack the `onClick` event handler.
-The hacked `onClick` event handler will be passed to the wrapped component and launch the Authenticator when being called.
+The hacked `onClick` event handler will be passed to the wrapped component and will launch the Authenticator when called.

-All the properties except `options` and the [event handlers](#event-handlers) passed to the new component will be passed to the wrapped component.
+All the properties and the [event handlers](#event-handlers) passed to the new component will be passed to the wrapped component except for the `options` property.

 #### Example